-Yitzchak was torn.
+Yitzchak considered his options.
 Should he leave his father alone to sort out his feelings, or say his final goodbyes?
 There were no words.
 There was no language.
 He bowed his head and started to walk away in silence.
 But he only made it a few steps.
 Then he stopped in his tracks, turned around, and stared at the stone, too.
 He stared at it a long time.
 He rubbed his temples.
 He stroked his beard.
 He wiped liquid from his eyes.
-Finally, he walked back to where his father was standing and placed a hand gently on Avraham's shoulder.
-The patriarch's reached upward and touched the back of Yitzchak's hand with his own.
-After letting his hand linger there for just a moment, Avraham let gravity take his right arm back down to his side.
-Yitzchak knew that it was time for him to go.
+Finally, he walked back to where his father was standing.
+He placed a hand gently on Avraham's shoulder - as if to say 'it is time; we have to let her go.'.
+The patriarch's reached upward and patted the back of Yitzchak's trembling hand.
+No words were spoken.
+None were necessary.
+Avraham shook his head.
+Yitzchak understood.
+He knew that it was time for him to go.
 There were ewes back at Be'er Sheva that were getting ready to lamb.
-He knew his father was not going anywhere any time soon.
+He knew his father was going to be all right.
+But he also knew him well enough to understand that he was not going anywhere any time soon.